-This 3 year degree programme has been carefully designed with a heavy emphasis on Manufacturing and Production Engineering & Technologies.
+This 3 year degree programme has been carefully designed with a heavy emphasis on Manufacturing and Production Engineering and Technologies.
 First two years of the degree programme is mapped to Pearson BTEC HND in Mechanical Engineering by Kingston University, London.
-At the year 3, students will follow the Final year of BSc (Hons) in Mechanical Engineering Degree Programmeof Kingston University, London.
-Students with NDT, NDES, SLIATE, HND or equivalent qualification can join the final year of this programme.
-(Top-up Degree)
+At the year 3, students will follow the Final year of BEng (Hons) in Mechanical Engineering Degree Programmeof Kingston University London.

 The course aims to cultivate technical and managerial proficiency in mechanical engineering including the ability to tackle a wide variety of practical problems.
 The course emphasizes the development of a professional attitude to management, design, maintenance, sustainability, quality and safety.

 The Module mix and course equips graduates with the knowledge, comprehension, and intellectual ability and subject practical skills to become professional mechanical engineers and to follow careers in related professional areas.
 Employability is a key element of the course and hence the emphasis on management, communication, interpersonal and technical skills that enhance employment prospects.

 This core module is designed to extend the students’ knowledge of the analytical techniques of Fracture Mechanics, Stress Analysis and Thermofluid to analyse and design engineering structures and systems